-Envestra engaged BIS Shrapnel to produce forecasts of real input cost escalators.
-It proposed to apply three types of labour cost escalators and two for materials, as set out in table 8.5.
-All of these escalators were adopted from BIS Shrapnel's forecasts.
+Envestra engaged BIS Shrapnel to produce forecasts of real cost escalators.
+Envestra proposes to apply three types of labour cost escalators and two for the costs of materials, as set out in table 8.5.
+All of these escalators have been adopted from BIS Shrapnel's forecasts.